gokernel2017/Summer/README.txt

  THANKS TO:
  ----------------------------------------------

-   01: God the creator of the heavens and the earth in the name of Jesus Christ.
+   01: The eternal, the creator of the heavens and the earth.

    02 - Fabrice Bellard: www.bellard.org